pelithne/aks_workshop/observability.md

 <img src="./media/grafana-node-pod-dasboard.png" alt="Search" width="50%">

-#### If you have some time left, play around with the different dashboards or create a custom dashboard if you are already familiar with Grafana and Prometheus.
+#### If you feel that you have the time, play around with the different dashboards or create a custom dashboard if you are already familiar with Grafana and Prometheus.